flatpickles/sketchbook-legacy/README.md

 ## Workflow wishlist
 * A sketch type that doesn't use canvas-sketch - just vanilla svelte
 * Parameter improvements: `this.params.param.value` is awkward
-* Making it easier for others to create their own sketchbooks
+* Making it easier for others to create their own sketchbooks:
+    * Master branch is just the sketchbook tool, gh-pages branch includes sketches
+    * Allow forking of master branch, updates to & rebases on master branch

 ## Architecture notes
 * Cleaner parameter display logic/architecture in SketchViewer